-Idle session sign-out is one of a number of policies you can use with SharePoint and OneDrive to balance security and user productivity and help keep your data safe regardless where users access the data, what device they're working on, and how secure their network connection is.
+Idle session sign-out is one of a number of policies you can use with SharePoint and OneDrive to balance security and user productivity and help keep your data safe irrespective of where users access the data from, what device they're working on, and how secure their network connection is.
 For more ways to control access in SharePoint and OneDrive, see How SharePoint and OneDrive safeguard your data in the cloud.

 The idle session sign-out experience

-When a user is inactive in SharePoint and OneDrive for a period of time you specify, the following message appears:
+When a user is inactive in SharePoint and OneDrive for the time period you specify, the following message appears:

-Activity is counted as requests sent to SharePoint, such as mouse clicks.
+Activity is counted as requests sent to SharePoint, such as mouse clicks on a UI element like a button, list entry, or a link.
 Moving the mouse and scrolling are not counted as activity.

-If users don't select Continue, they are automatically signed out, and the following message appears.
+If users don't select Continue, they're automatically signed out, and the following message appears.

 Specify idle session sign-out settings in the new SharePoint admin center